raulsntos/godot-docs/classes/class_projectsettings.rst

 \ **"disabled"**: No stretching happens.
 One unit in the scene corresponds to one pixel on the screen.
 In this mode, :ref:`display/window/stretch/aspect<class_ProjectSettings_property_display/window/stretch/aspect>` has no effect.
 Recommended for non-game applications.

 \ **"canvas_items"**: The base size specified in width and height in the project settings is stretched to cover the whole screen (taking :ref:`display/window/stretch/aspect<class_ProjectSettings_property_display/window/stretch/aspect>` into account).
 This means that everything is rendered directly at the target resolution.
 3D is unaffected, while in 2D, there is no longer a 1:1 correspondence between sprite pixels and screen pixels, which may result in scaling artifacts.
-Recommended for most games that don't use a pixel art aesthetic, although it is possible to use this stretch mode for pixel art games too (especially in 3D).
+Recommended for most games that don't use a pixel art esthetic, although it is possible to use this stretch mode for pixel art games too (especially in 3D).

 \ **"viewport"**: The size of the root :ref:`Viewport<class_Viewport>` is set precisely to the base size specified in the Project Settings' Display section.
 The scene is rendered to this viewport first.
 Finally, this viewport is scaled to fit the screen (taking :ref:`display/window/stretch/aspect<class_ProjectSettings_property_display/window/stretch/aspect>` into account).
-Recommended for games that use a pixel art aesthetic.
+Recommended for games that use a pixel art esthetic.

 .. rst-class:: classref-item-separator